 The student’s advisory committee, in consultation with the student, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Office of Graduate and Professional Studies according to deadlines published in the OGAPS calendar each semester for graduation that semester.
-The calendar may be found at http://ogaps.tamu.edu.
+The degree plan must be completed and filed with the Graduate and Professional School according to deadlines published in the GPS calendar each semester for graduation that semester.
+The calendar may be found at http://grad.tamu.edu.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website https://ogsdpss.tamu.edu.

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student’s academic preparation.
-No changes can be made to the degree plan once the student’s Request for Final Examination is approved the Office of Graduate and Professional Studies.
+No changes can be made to the degree plan once the student’s Request for Final Examination is approved the Graduate and Professional School.